 Also called Small Business Stock Gains Exclusion, this incentive allows capital gains from select small business stock to be excluded from federal tax.
 Section 1202 of the IRS Code only applies to qualified small business stock (QSBS) acquired after Sept.
 27, 2010, and held for more than five years (investopedia.com).
-Tom says if you set up your business correctly, and own it for five years, then you can see \$10 million of tax-free gains when you sell it.
+Tom says if you set up your business properly, own it for five years, then when you sell it you can see \$10 million of tax-free gains.